Resources for Grantees

 The single PDF that accompanies the invoice must include the following:

-- Completed Request For Disbursement (RFD) Form Please download and fill out this PDF and submit the document with an original signature, printed single-sided in Portrait orientation.
-Please note that because an original signature is required, electronic copies of RFDs will not be accepted.
+- Completed Request For Disbursement (RFD) Form Please download and fill out this PDF and submit it.
 See RFD instructions for more information (Note: the form and instructions have not been updated to reflect electronic submission options in place in 2020.
 Please contact your Project Manager with questions.).
 Please also refer to the COSTS AND DISBURSEMENTS section of your grant agreement for additional information on what costs are eligible for reimbursement.

 - Backup documentation of all charges on the RFD.